TFro3/Raspberry-Pi-Grow-Tent-Controller/README.md

 Using components I already had laying around I created a controller that is easily configurable to your needs.
 Even if you have to purchase all items to build you'll still be saving money.

+> [!TIP]
+> You can also visit my forum post on this build for more in depth discussion at [Urban Hydro Gardening - DIY Raspberry Pi Grow Tent/Room Controller](https://urbanhydrogardening.com/threads/diy-raspberry-pi-grow-tent-room-controller.81/)

 <h3>You'll be able to control the following</h3>

 1. Lights (Based on time schedule in the 12 hour clock format)